 Assignment 2: Compare a Poll and a Survey

-Take a Reading Habits poll and survey.
+Participate in a Reading Habits poll and survey.
 Compare these two methods of gathering data.

 Assignment 3: Study Survey Results

-Analyze results from Reading Habits survey.
+Analyze data from Reading Habits survey.

 Assignment 4: Create a School Spirit Survey

 Build a survey to learn how to create questions, specify properties, and invite responses.